• Skip to primary navigation

 Distraction can be an effective way of keeping your dog away from your fish tank.

-Try having a few of his favorite toys on hand or perhaps a treat ball if you have a playful pooch.
-Often, providing a more exciting alternative to the fish is all that’s needed to change your pet’s focus.
+Try having a few of his favorite toys or a treat ball if you have a playful pooch.
+Providing a more exciting alternative to the fish is often all needed to change your pet’s focus.

 Creating aquarium harmony